-PhD candidate students and advanced MA students, whose research focuses on the study of Muslims, Muslim societies and Islam, in the broadest sense of the word, are invited to apply for participation.
-The application deadline is Friday, the 25th of January 2019.
+PhD candidate students and advanced MA students, whose research focuses on this topic without limitation to Islamic societies or Islam, are invited to apply for participation.

-Candidates not enrolled at universities in one of these countries are requested to apply at one of the four institutions only.
+Candidates enrolled in other universities than the ones mentioned are requested to apply at one of the four institutions only.

-Prof. Daniela Melfa (SeSaMO president, University of Catania): firstname.lastname@example.org
+- Prof. Daniela Melfa (SeSaMO president, University of Catania)

 Applications must include the following:

 - a one-page description of your PhD or MA project

 - a title and an abstract* of 300 words (max.) of your presentation (15 minutes) to be given at the spring school

 - a short biography* of 50 words (max. in the third person)